samhippo/mpv-scripts/README.md

 ```
 3. Edit ```"Subfolder1"``` as needed (no slashes).
 #### Usage
 Activating this command will move the currently playing video file to the specified subfolder (e.g *.\Subfolder1\video.mkv*).
-The playlist entry is also removed for this video file.
+The playlist entry is also removed for the video file.

 ## ▶️  &nbsp; cut-video.lua
 Uses ffmpeg to cut sections of the currently playing video.
 The file format remains the same; no encoding is done to the video.